vortexmakes/RKH/doc/readme.txt

 been designed from the ground up to be used in 8-bits platforms but can be easily adapted to 16 or 32-bits platforms.

-The goal in this section is to explain how to represent a state-machine using the RKH framework.
+The goal in this section is to explain how to represent a state machine using the RKH framework.
 To do that is proposed a simple example, which is shown in the \ref fig1 "Figure 1".